8 Types Of Ducks In Cricket

 A Pair In Cricket

 When a batter suffers the ignominy of being dismissed for any kind of duck in both innings of the same match it is called 'a pair'.
-Australia’s Mark Taylor did this in the 1st Test Pakistan vs Australia in Rawalpindi in 1998 only to follow up his famous Don Bradman equalling 334* at the 2nd Test in Peshawar.
-My match ticket:
+Australia’s Mark Taylor did this in the 1st Test Pakistan vs Australia in Karachi in 1994.
+Not a good memory, but he entered the record books again in 1998 for better reasons with his famous Don Bradman equalling 334* at the 2nd Test in Peshawar.

 King Pair In Cricket

-If suffering the humiliation or embarrassment of a Golden Duck in the 1st inning of a Test Match is not enough, getting out first ball in the 2nd inning of the same test also, will earn you the label ‘King Pair’.
+If suffering embarrassment of a Golden Duck in the 1st inning of a match is not enough, getting out first ball in the 2nd inning of the same match will earn you a ‘King Pair’.
 Australia’s Adam Gilchrist endured the wrath of the India crowd when achieving this unwanted feat in the famous 2nd Test India vs Australia in Kolkata 2001.
-DRS technology would have shown the ball pitching 30cm outside leg, in fact low-resolution TV replays show that, and perhaps Indian Umpire Bansal would not be doing a lap of honour with the Indian Cricket Team!
+DRS technology would have shown the ball pitching 30cm outside leg (low-resolution TV replays show that) and Indian Umpire Bansal may not have done a lap of honour with the Indian Cricket Team!

 No duck is good, so just get bat on ball and get off the mark!